 - 5. The in passing appropriateness of exterior architectural features, in any case, shall keep in mind the purposes set forth in this Article and shall consider, among other things, the general design arrangements and material of the building or structure in question and the relationship of such factors to similar features of historic structures in the immediate surroundings and the position of such structures in relationship to the street or public way and each other. - 6.
 The Commission shall not make any requirements except for the purpose of preventing developments obviously incongruous to the historic aspects of the surroundings. - 7.
 The Commission shall be tolerant in its judgment of plans for new construction or for alterations, repair or demolition which would seriously impair the historic value and character of surrounding structures or the surrounding area. - 8.
 The Commission shall provide encouragement that any alterations or repairs to structures in a Historic District be made in the spirit of their architectural style and that any additions will be made in such manner as not to detract from a building's original appearance. - 9.
 It is the intent of this section that the Commission be strict in its judgment of plans for alterations, repairs or demolition of existing structures deemed valuable according to studies approved by the City.
 Small additions and construction to existing properties in Huntington's Historic District, such as decks, porches, garages and the like, which are not visible from the street and have minimal or no impact on the historic character of the area, may be reviewed and approved by the Planner upon notice to the Commission and to the full Planning Commission of such action.
 The Commission shall pass only on exterior features of a structure and shall not consider the interior arrangement.
-If after reviewing the application and plans the Commission is satisfied that the proposed construction, alteration, repair, or other change will not materially impair the historical or architectural value or significance of the structure or site in question or of the surrounding area, it shall issue a Certificate of Appropriateness to the applicant and shall notify the Building Inspector and the Zoning Officer of its action.
+If after reviewing the application and plans the Commission is satisfied that the proposed construction, alteration, repair, or other change will not materially impair the historical or architectural value or significance of the structure or site in question or of the surrounding area, it shall issue a Certificate of Appropriateness to the applicant and shall notify the Building Inspector - E. If the Commission disapproves of the application, it shall notify the applicant in writing of its reasons, and the Commission may work with the applicant for the purpose of amending his proposed plans and designs to comply with the standards set forth in this Article.